alexkarlssonn/XC-Analyzer/README.md

 [X] Raceids for AnalyzeQual is wrong.
 They do no match the race they are refering to (FIXED: there was an error in one of the loops in the backend that returns the raceid)

-TODO v0.7:
-[X] Write test code that can easily be expanded later [X] Fix up the project layout.